acrlabs/simkube/docs/skctl.md

 Usage: skctl <COMMAND>

 Commands:
   crd       print SimKube CRDs
   delete    delete a simulation
-  export  export simulation trace data run     run a simulation help    Print this message or the help of the given subcommand(s)
+  export    export simulation trace data run       run a simulation snapshot  take a point-in-time snapshot of a cluster (does not require sk-tracer to be running) help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help